-- Includes 7.0 positions and \$955,000 ongoing to support the increased workload for the Administrative Services Division. - Provides resources for the California Business Investment Services (CalBIS) including 6.0 positions and \$740,000 ongoing (General Fund) to address increased workload and preserve the team's ability to maintain current service levels effectively. - Includes \$327,000 ongoing (General Fund) and 2 positions to address increased workload for the International Affairs and Trade Unit resulting from the State Trade Expansion Program (STEP) and from an increasing number of businesses seeking assistance from the Unit. - Provides \$391,000 ongoing (General Fund) and 3.0 positions to implement AB 2019 (Chapter 730, Statutes of 2022) at the California Office of Small Business Advocate (CalOSBA). - Approves 4.0 positions and \$764,000 (Air Pollution Control Fund) in 2023- 24 through 2027-28, and \$534,000 in 2028-29 and ongoing (Air Pollution Control Fund) to address increased workload, implement SB 1251 (Chapter 372, Statutes of 2022), contract with outside specialists to conduct market research and stakeholder engagement, and support a ZEV Equity Advocate position established in SB 1251.
-Additionally adopts placeholder reporting language. - Rejects \$1.5 million one-time General Fund to relaunch Made in California Program.
+- Includes \$1.5 million one-time General Fund to relaunch Made in California Program and trailer bill language.
+The Made in California Program aims to support in-state manufacturing by increasing consumer awareness of in-state production. - Provides \$120 million for a third year of the California Competes grant program. - Includes 7.0 positions and \$955,000 ongoing to support the increased workload for the Administrative Services Division. - Provides resources for the California Business Investment Services (CalBIS) including 6.0 positions and \$740,000 ongoing (General Fund) to address increased workload and preserve the team's ability to maintain current service levels effectively. - Includes \$327,000 ongoing (General Fund) and 2 positions to address increased workload for the International Affairs and Trade Unit resulting from the State Trade

-The Made in California Program aims to support in-state manufacturing by increasing consumer awareness of in-state production.
+Expansion Program (STEP) and from an increasing number of businesses seeking assistance from the Unit.

-- Rejects the funding of \$120 million for a third year of the California Competes grant program. - Disencumbers \$900,000 of the remaining \$5 million appropriation for VisitCA and includes reporting language. - Approves \$25.3 million (one-time) to be spent over five years, for CalOSBA to provide technical assistance to small businesses applying for State Small Business Credit Initiative capital programs; adopts provisional language to allow the funds to be available for encumbrance or expenditure until June 30, 2028. - Provides \$350,000 one-time to allow CalOSBA to administer a federal grant, in coordination with the California Academy for Economic Development, for the Outsmart Disaster Program.
-This program is a statewide awareness campaign focused on providing California businesses and communities with the resources they need to adequately prepare for and recover from all types of disasters and business interruptions. - Redirects \$25 million from the Small Agricultural Business Relief Grants to the Office of Emergency Services to provide aid to the communities of Pajaro and Planada for flood recovery efforts.
-(See Subcommittee No. 5 for additional information.) - Adopts May Revision proposal to reduce the Local Government Sustainability Fund Program to \$50 million. - Provides \$50 million for the City of Fresno to support the City's Public Infrastructure Plan. - Provides \$2 million to support the City of Calexico's efforts to provide an indoor facility for receiving recently arrived asylum seekers, and other migrants who are leaving federal processing. - Reappropriates the Immigrant Integration and Economic Development Grants by up to \$2 million from the 2022 Budget Act for competitive grans to service providers to develop export training programs aimed at underserved business owners; and extends the encumbrance or expenditure until June 30, 2025. - Adopts placeholder trailer bill language to extend the sunset dates for several grant programs administered by CalOSBA to allow additional time to award grants and for program closeout activities.
+- Provides \$391,000 ongoing (General Fund) and 3.0 positions to implement AB 2019 (Chapter 730, Statutes of 2022) at the California Office of Small Business Advocate (CalOSBA). - Approves 4.0 positions and \$764,000 (Air Pollution Control Fund) in 2023- 24 through 2027-28, and \$534,000 in 2028-29 and ongoing (Air Pollution Control Fund) to address increased workload, implement SB 1251 (Chapter 372, Statutes of 2022), contract with outside specialists to conduct market research and stakeholder engagement, and support a ZEV Equity Advocate position established in SB 1251.
+Additionally adopts placeholder reporting language. - Approves \$25.3 million (one-time) to be spent over five years, for CalOSBA to provide technical assistance to small businesses applying for State Small Business Credit Initiative capital programs; adopts provisional language to allow the funds to be available for encumbrance or expenditure until June 30, 2028. - Provides \$350,000 one-time to allow CalOSBA to administer a federal grant, in coordination with the California Academy for Economic Development, for the Outsmart Disaster Program.
+This program is a statewide awareness campaign focused on providing California businesses and communities with the resources they need to adequately prepare for and recover from all types of disasters and business interruptions. - Provides \$20 million for the Small Agricultural Business Relief Grant administered by CalOSBA for grants for flood relief to be combined with grants for drought relief. - Adopts May Revision proposal to reduce the Local Government Sustainability Fund Program to \$50 million. - Provides \$50 million for the City of Fresno to support the City's Public Infrastructure Plan and includes intent language to provide an additional \$100 million in 2024-25 and \$100 million in 25-26. - Reappropriates the Immigrant Integration and Economic Development Grants by up to \$2 million from the 2022 Budget Act for competitive grans to service providers to develop export training programs aimed at underserved business owners; and extends the encumbrance or expenditure until June 30, 2025. - Adopts trailer bill language to extend the sunset dates for several grant programs administered by CalOSBA to allow additional time to award grants and for program closeout activities.

-- Reverts an unexpended balance of \$142 million of the California Small Business COVID-19 Relief Grant Program in the 2021 Budget Act, as a result of lower revenue projections. - Provides \$10 million one-time for the Local Economic Development Plan efforts pursuant to SB 846 (Chapter 239, Statutes of 2022). - Increases staffing at the California Film Commission (CFC) to include three positions to address diversity, equity, inclusion, and workforce.
+- Reverts an unexpended balance of \$142 million of the California Small Business COVID-19 Relief Grant Program in the 2021 Budget Act, as a result of lower revenue projections. - Provides \$10 million one-time for the Local Economic Development Plan efforts pursuant to SB 846 (Chapter 239, Statutes of 2022).